anasfik/youcan_pay/README.md

   YouCanPay.instance.withdrawals;
 ```

-Each module contains a set Of methods that relates to it, as example to access the account's register API, you can use the following code:
+And each module will contain a set of methods that relates to it, as example to access the account's register API, you can use the following code:

 ```dart
 RegisterResponse registerResponse = await YouCanPay.instance.account.register(